Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Energy Impact of Execution Schedules

 \subsection{Interdependent Factors in Execution Schedules}

-We examine the time and energy consumption of different execution schedules induced by varying three key factors: (1) communication kernel launch timing, (2) number of SMs allocated to the communication kernel, and (3) GPU frequency.
+Execution schedules differ in which kernels run concurrently on the GPU, how they split GPU resources, and at what GPU frequency they run.
+We study the impact of execution schedules on time and energy consumption by varying three key factors that correspond to each: (1) communication kernel launch timing, (2) number of SMs allocated to the communication kernel, and (3) GPU frequency.
 This definition of execution schedule generalizes nanobatching.
-The original nanobatching model (1) launches communication kernels as soon as possible, (2) uses default communication kernels like NCCL optimized for sequential execution (using excessive SMs assuming no concurrent kernels), and (3) ignores GPU frequency scaling.
+The original nanobatching model (1) launches communication kernels as soon as possible, (2) uses default communication kernels like NCCL optimized for sequential execution (which may use excessive SMs assuming no concurrent kernels), and (3) does not perform GPU frequency scaling.

-Figure~\ref{fig:analysis-vary-schedules} shows the timelines and total energy consumption of different execution schedules for a single Transformer Attention layer of Llama 3.2 3B~\cite{llama3-arxiv24}, with tensor parallelism degree 4 on four fully-connected NVIDIA A100 GPUs.\footnote{The batch size is 8 and the sequence length is 4K.} We adopt the thermally stable profiling methodology described in Section~\ref{sec:implementation-profiling}.
-For simplicity of exposition, we focus on a single repeating segment: the computation kernels of one nanobatch and the communication kernel of the previous nanobatch.
-Note that there are no data dependencies between the communication kernel and the computation kernels within the segment.
-This is the common-case execution pattern throughout training. \looseness=-1
+Figure~\ref{fig:analysis-vary-schedules} shows the timelines and total energy consumption of different execution schedules for a single Transformer Attention layer of Llama 3.2 3B~\cite{llama3-arxiv24}, with tensor parallelism degree 4 on four fully-connected NVIDIA A100 GPUs.
+For simplicity of exposition, we focus on a single repeating segment: the computation kernels of one nanobatch and the communication kernel of the \emph{previous} nanobatch.
+Thus, the communication kernel has no data dependencies with any of the computation kernels in the same segment.
+This is the common-case execution pattern throughout training.